LeanKurtEscano/QualitySense/README.md

 ## API Throttling

 To ensure optimal performance and reliability, the Generate page implements an API throttling mechanism.
-Users are allowed to make **up to 2 requests per minute**.
+Users are allowed to make **up to 1 requests per 2 minutes**.
 This limit is set to comply with the capabilities of the Gemini AI service, which can handle a maximum of **15 requests per minute** overall.

 ### Throttling Details:

-- **Requests Allowed**: 1 request per 4 minutes
+- **Requests Allowed**: 1 request per 2 minutes

 - **Reason**: To prevent overwhelming the Gemini API and ensure fair usage among all users